tamaroning/wanco/README.md

     -h, --help                       Print help
 ```

-Before running the compiler, make sure that a C++ compiler can be invoked via the `c++` command and the runtime library (libwanco.a) is installed in /usr/local/lib/.
+Before running the compiler, make sure that a C++ compiler can be invoked via the `c++` command and the wanco libraries is installed in /usr/local/lib/.

 Specify an input file which is a WebAssembly text or binary format.